DemjanUA/test-task_GN-API/README.md

 ## Usage

-GN-API is such simple to use that it has just one endpoint
+GN-API is so simple to use that it has just one endpoint
 ```sh
 GET /?value=INTEGER
 ```